luislaugga/bonekit/README.md

 # BoneKit

-_BoneKit is a physical interface toolkit for the BeagleBone._
+_BoneKit is a physical computing toolkit for the BeagleBone._

-BoneKit is a ruby library that facilitates the creation of physical interaction experiments using the BeagleBone.
-It gives access to low-level hardware features (PWM, SPI, I2C, ADC) and includes support for some ICs (TLC5940, ADLX335, HMC5883L).
+BoneKit is a library for the beaglebone that provides easy access from ruby to low-level hardware features.
+It supports Digital Input/Output (GPIO), Analog Input (ADC), Pulse-Width Modulation (PWM) and I²C.

 ## Getting Started